EQWorks/python-curriculum/03-data-containers-and-repetitions-2.md

 ID: 9, origin: 35.x.x.x
 ```

 The above example skips response lines with even `id` values by utilizing the `continue` statement.
-Similar to the use of `return` in the context of a function, it performs a conceptual _early exit_ that instructs Python to immediately carry on to the next available iteration without executing the remainder of the logic.
+Similar to the use of `return` in the context of a function, it performs a conceptual _early exit_ that instructs Python to immediately carry on to the next available iteration without executing the logic's remainder.

 Sometimes we would need to break out of the loop without further iterations: